cchannon/WhatIsThis/README.md

 ...If you see that, click *show* to reveal the key, and copy it to a local notepad so you don't lose it

-Don't worry - this preview isn't time-dependent (at the time I am writing this); It just limits you to 5000 photos per month for free.
+Don't worry - this preview isn't time-dependent (at the time I am writing this); It just limits you to 5000 photos per month for free (more than anyone should need, right?).

 ## a few dependencies...
 To make it all work here you'll need to install a few python dependencies.
 Follow the instructions on these sites, and you should be good.
 If you have issues here, let me know and I will update the instructions.